astzweig/rerun_hfm/README.md

 hfm (rerun)
 =========
 This is a little terminal host file manager.
-It is a [rerun][1] module, but you can download an archieved (.bin) version which is directly runable.
+It is a [rerun][1] module, but you can download an archieved (.bin) version which is directly runnable.

 [1]: https://github.com/rerun/rerun